Dubai police 'deny torture of British men'

-Police said they had found synthetic cannabis known as "spice" in their car.'So scared'
+Police said they had found synthetic cannabis known as "spice" in their car.

 The three men, all 25, and who had been on holiday at the time of their arrest, signed documents in Arabic they did not understand after being threatened with guns, the human rights charity Reprieve said.

 A trial hearing due on Thursday was not carried out in full and a further court hearing is expected in March, the charity said.

 The men deny a charge of "consumption and possession with intent to distribute" in relation to the cannabis.

 Reports by the National Media Council said Dubai police denied any torture had taken place.

 A police source said they were aware of the allegations and had had dealings with the British consulate regarding the matter.

 A neutral party was appointed to investigate if any torture had taken place, but had found the claims to be untrue, the source said.

 Dubai's public prosecutor was also aware of the case and the investigation, it added.